Thomas Schmidt (canoeist)

-Thomas Schmidt (born 18 February 1976, in Bad Kreuznach) is a German slalom canoeist who competed at the international level from 1994 to 2004.
+Thomas Schmidt (born 18 February 1976) is a German slalom canoeist who competed at the international level from 1994 to 2004.

 Competing in two Summer Olympics, he won a gold medal in the K1 event in Sydney in 2000.
 Schmidt also won two medals in the K1 team event at the ICF Canoe Slalom World Championships with a gold in 2002 and a bronze in 2003.

 He is the overall World Cup champion in K1 from 2001.
 He also won three gold medals in the K1 team event at the European Championships.